wincent/masochist/content/wiki/Using Stunnel to secure SMTP transport.md

 ---
 tags: stunnel wiki
+title: Using Stunnel to secure SMTP transport
 ---

 # Background

 In May last year I decided to secure access to my [SMTP](/wiki/SMTP), [POP3](/wiki/POP3) and [IMAP](/wiki/IMAP) services (see the [| original article](http://wincent.com/a/knowledge-base/archives/2006/05/ssh_tunneling_a.php)).
 I dismissed using [Stunnel](/wiki/Stunnel) and instead decided to configure dedicated servers for [Secure SMTP](/wiki/Secure_SMTP), [POP3S](/wiki/POP3S) and [IMAPS](/wiki/IMAPS).
 At the time I wrote:

 > I didn't actually try using \[stunnel\] but it seems like a viable option.
 Basically, the stunnel process serves as a wrapper for the insecure protocol.
 For example, you fire up stunnel on the server and get it to listen to port 993 (the standard port for IMAPS), and it forwards incoming, encrypted connections to the real IMAP process running on the server (not encrypted).
+You then set up your local mail client to communicate with SSL to the appropriate ports.
+>
-You then set up your local mail client to communicate with SSL to the appropriate ports.&lt;br /&gt; &lt;br /&gt; I chose not to use this method because I didn't want to have to meddle too much with the server configuration (for example, configuring the stunnel-wrapped servers to automatically start up at the correct runlevels).
+> I chose not to use this method because I didn't want to have to meddle too much with the server configuration (for example, configuring the stunnel-wrapped servers to automatically start up at the correct runlevels).
 Furthermore, it is not clear to me whether it is possible to offer both secure and insecure access at the same time (which would be useful, for example, if you wanted to allow users to access via either IMAP or IMAPS during the transition period).

 # The advantage of using [Stunnel](/wiki/Stunnel) for [SMTP](/wiki/SMTP)